marciorasf/marciorasf/README.md

 I have a solid Node.js + React.js stack knowledge combined to SQL or NoSQL databases.
 I also can also work with Python and C.

-At the moment, I'm focused in improve my knowledges in Data Structures and Algorithms and software engineering fundamentals.
+At the moment, I'm focused in improve my knowledges in Data Structures and Algorithms, using Python as my main language, and software engineering fundamentals.

 <br>